Frequently Asked Questions

 Q: I just need someone to look over my paperwork; do you provide this service?

-We provide document review on an a la carte basis for certain types of legal matters (primarily family law matters).
-This means we charge an hourly rate for this service based on the number of documents to review.
+We provide selective document review on an a la carte basis for certain types of legal matters.
+We charge an hourly rate for this service based on the number of documents to review.
 Please contact our office for more information about pricing for a more accurate quote.

 Q: My legal matter isn’t listed on your website; does that mean you cannot help me?

 Legal matters are so varied that we cannot create an all-encompassing list of services that we offer.
 We understand that your legal matter and your challenges are unique.
-Contact our office today to speak with one of our intake coordinators to see if your situation falls within one of our practice areas.
-In the rare instance that we do not have an attorney with experience with your type of legal matter, we will do our best to provide you with a referral.
+Contact our office today to see if your situation falls within one of our practice areas.
+If we do not have an attorney with experience with your type of legal matter, we will do our best to provide you with a referral.